rakarakhi/udemy-docker-app-worklow-webapp/frontend/README.md

 - `npm run test`  **Run Bundled Tests**
 - `npm run build` **Create a Production Grade Build**
 - `npm run start` **Start a Development Server**

+### .gitignore file settings:

+**The file is setup in such a manner build, node_modules, test coverage folders will never be checked into GitHub Repository**